THE AERO ADVANTAGE

 Cheaper, cleaner, faster power

-Derived from aviation technology, GE’s aeroderivative portfolio features highly flexible and mobile technologies for use in a wide variety of applications.
-Aeroderivative turbines provide cheaper power, a better-quality grid and cleaner power with lower emissions compared with reciprocating engines.
+Derived from aviation technology, GE’s aeroderivative portfolio features turbines that provide cheaper power, a better-quality grid and cleaner power with lower emissions, when compared to reciprocating engines.
 They can also be installed quickly—in as little as a few weeks—to help alleviate frequent outages, making them especially well-suited for utility and industrial applications.

-From higher efficiency and lower costs to faster, cleaner, higher quality power, aeroderivative gas turbines have many benefits over reciprocating engines.
+From higher efficiency and lower costs to faster, cleaner, higher quality power generation, aeroderivative gas turbines have many advantages over reciprocating engines.
 And we should know: GE has been in the aeroderivatives business for 50 years, with more than 150 million operating hours and more than 3000 units in operation.

 Aeroderivative gas turbines need maintenance only once a year, or when they have been in operation for 4,000 hours.
-Compared to high-speed reciprocation engines—which require 50 times more maintenance events per year—aeroderivatives save more than 13,000 man hours over a 3-year maintenance cycle.
+Compared to high-speed reciprocating engines—which require 50 times more maintenance events per year—aeroderivative engines save more than 13,000 man hours over a 3-year maintenance cycle.

 Aeroderivative gas turbines have the highest availability of any thermal power technology.
-An aeroderivative gas turbine can be replaced in a power plant, such as a utility or power plant, within a few days for a major inspection, which translates to higher availability—up to 98.2% as compared to reciprocating engines, which average 93% availability.
+An aeroderivative gas turbine can be replaced in a power plant, such as a utility or power plant, within a few days for a major inspection, which translates to higher availability—98.2% as compared to power generated by reciprocating engines, which average 93% availability.

 Diverse fuel options

-Because they are small and modular, aeroderivatives can be transported, installed and commissioned in as little as 3 months, as compared to 12-18 months for reciprocating engines.
-They can be installed outdoors with minimal foundation requirements, making them an effective solution for any region that needs fast, clean, reliable power.
+Because they are small and modular, aeroderivative engines can be transported, installed and commissioned in as little as 3 months, as compared to 12-18 months for reciprocating engines.
+They can be installed outdoors with minimal foundation requirements, making them an advantageous energy solution for any region across Africa that needs fast, clean, reliable power.

 Fast response rate

-GE’s aeroderivative gas turbines feature a power turbine and high-pressure shaft that work together to respond quickly to grid frequency fluctuations, helping ensure a more stable and reliable grid than that of reciprocating engines.
+GE’s aeroderivative gas turbines feature a power turbine and high-pressure shaft that work together to respond quickly to grid frequency fluctuations, helping create a more stable and reliable grid than that of reciprocating engines.

-Equipped with best-in-class combustion systems, aeroderivatives can offer 15 or 25 ppm NOx without needing SCRs (selective catalytic reduction) or the use of ammonia.
+Equipped with best-in-class combustion systems, aeroderivative gas turbines can offer 15 or 25 ppm NOx without needing SCRs (selective catalytic reduction) or the use of ammonia.

 Aeroderivative gas turbines allow renewables to operate when needed, saving fuel and maintenance—and maintaining a stable grid to allow the integration of more renewables in the future.